Reenactors portraying British Soldiers of the 8th Regiment

 A mix of American bias and scholarly emphasis is whittling away at the presence of the British empire in the upper country of Revolutionary North America.
-Books such as Daniel Ingram's British Outposts in Eighteenth-Century North America, and a host of scholars such as Katherine DuVal, Daniel Richter, and Micheal Witgen are accurately showing that Native Americans controlled almost all activities on the ground in territory west of Pennsylvania.
+Books such as Daniel Ingram's British Outposts in Eighteenth-Century North America, and a host of scholars such as Kathleen DuVal, Daniel Richter, and Micheal Witgen are accurately showing that Native Americans controlled almost all activities on the ground in territory west of Pennsylvania.
 These scholars are pointing us towards statements such as the following, from Major Arent Schuyler Depeyster, an officer in the King's (8th) Regiment, in October of 1782:

 And who can blame these scholars?
 Demographically, Native Americans and white settlers far outnumbered any military contribution that the British Empire could project into the upper country.
 However, despite these challenges, this post argues the men and in particular the officers of the King's Regiment played a vital and successful role in the maintenance of British power in the upper country throughout the American War of Independence.